Early Life and Education

-Robert Martin Friedland was born in Chicago, Illinois, on August 18, 1950, to parents who were Holocaust survivors.
-His early life was marked by a strong work ethic and a rebellious spirit.
-He attended Bowdoin College but resigned in 1970.
-Later, he graduated from Reed College in 1974 with a degree in political science, serving as student body president during his senior year.
+Robert Martin Friedland was born in Chicago, Illinois, on August 18, 1950.
+He is the eldest of three children born to immigrant parents.
+His father survived the Auschwitz concentration camp, and his mother worked as a forced laborer during the Holocaust.
+Friedland graduated from Reed College in Oregon in 1974 with a degree in political science.
+He was student body president during his senior year.

 Rise to Success